History Alumni News & Updates

 Associate Professor of History, University of Tennessee, Knoxville.
 Historian of the intellectual, cultural, and spiritual worlds of Europe in the Middle Ages, with areas of focus in the eleventh and twelfth centuries in England, France, and the Crusader settlements.
 He received an M.Phil. at the University of Oxford and a Ph.D. from the University of California-Berkeley, both in medieval history.
 His research interests combine intellectual, cultural, religious, and military history, with his earliest publications focusing on the cultural impact of the Norman Conquest on Anglo-Saxon society, and his more recent work examining the much more extensive impact of the First Crusade (1096-1099) on the European world.
 In between he wrote a biography of the French monk Guibert of Nogent, who is most famous for having written the first true autobiography of the Middle Ages and whose other works draw together a variety of intellectual, psychological, theological, and historical ideas and phenomena.
 For all of these projects he has lived and worked extensively in Europe, particularly in Paris, Rome, Oxford, and London.
 (Jay was a 2007 MacArthur Fellowship Award winner.)

 Ruen, Matt.
 Class of 2007.
 "After three years in the Washington, DC area, doing historical research for the U.S. Army, I've returned to Minnesota, briefly, before trekking the rest of the way across the continent.
-In January 2011, I start grad school at the University of British Columbia, Vancouver, in the School of Library, Archival, and Information Studies."
+Since 2011, grad student at the University of British Columbia, Vancouver, in the School of Library, Archival, and Information Studies."

 Rutherford, Leslie.
-Class of 2010 (History/MARS) writes: "This year I'm doing a Master's in Physiology and Biophysics at Georgetown University in Washington, DC.
-Hopefully I'll stay here for medical school next year.
+Class of 2010 (History/MARS) writes: "Working on a Master's in Physiology and Biophysics at Georgetown University in Washington, DC.
 I still get my history fix with books and Netflix, when I have time!"

 Sanders, Matthew J. Class of 1997.
 J.D., Stanford University Law School, 2002.
 From 2002 to 2007, served as appellate attorney in Environment & Natural Resources Division of U.S. Department of Justice in Washington, D.C.
 From 2006 to 2007, taught legal research and writing at American University's Washington College of Law.
 From 2007 to present, serves as associate in environmental practice group at Paul, Hastings, Janofsky & Walker LLP in San Francisco, California.